 A: I write everything you read on BadJocks, especially all the typos.
 I need to hire an editor one of these days.

 Q: Where do you get all your stories?

-A: I can’t reveal all my sources, but after 9 years of doing this, I have gotten pretty good at turning over rocks to find the hidden stories.
+A: I can’t reveal all my sources, but after many years of doing this, I have gotten pretty good at turning over rocks to find the hidden stories.
 I was a web researcher before I started the site and know how to find things online.
 Also, after all these years I have developed a core group of loyal readers who send me links to stories on a regular basis.
 The hardest part of my job is deciding what stories to use each day, because there are certainly enough out there to choose from.
 If you find an interesting story, please drop me a line.

 Q: Has any big name athlete ever sued you?

 A: No. BadJocks links to stories that are in reputable online outlets and is rarely the primary source for the facts.
 On the other hand, people have threatened me physically from time-to-time, especially when I publish a story that puts their beloved team or favorite jock (high school, college, pro or otherwise) in a bad light.
 Despite what some readers think, I do not target specific schools for stories because of some kind of bias.
 Except for Florida State.
 They’re just evil.

 Q: Where did you go to college?

 A: I am proud to say I attended Ball State University in Muncie, Indiana and graduated—shall we say—a few years AFTER David Letterman.
 I follow the Cardinals from time-to-time but wouldn’t consider myself a big booster.

 A: Likely because it was an incoherent rambling that bored me and would likely bore my readers.